Analysis | What we know about David Perdue’s stock trades

-But as these two Georgia Senate races go to runoffs in January that will determine which party controls the Senate, we’re learning more about the stock trades of the other Republican senator in the race, David Perdue.
+But as these two races in Georgia go to runoffs in January that will determine which party controls the U.S. Senate, we’re learning more about the stock trades of the other Republican senator in the race, David Perdue.

-There’s been new reporting that he, too, was in the Justice Department’s crosshairs for stock trades at the start of the pandemic that paid off handsomely, and there’s been a steady drip of other news about his stock trades.
+There has been new reporting that he, too, was in the Justice Department’s crosshairs for stock trades that paid off handsomely at the start of the pandemic, and there has been a steady drip of other news about his stock trades.

 Here’s what we know.